 You should ensure that you like how the other family handles situations.
 While it might not be the same way you’d handle it, you should consider this when making your decisions, and ultimately respect their decisions and style.

 If a family isn’t a good fit, the nanny share will not be successful long-term, so it’s better to take your time finding a family.
-If you’d rather use the power of technology to find a nanny share match for your family, use the questionnaire at Nanny Lane, where you can get matched with both families and nannies!
+If you’d rather use the power of technology to find a nanny share match for your family, use Nanny Lane, where you can get matched with both families and nannies!